Updated: April 12, 2023 - 9 min read

 For someone who is new to Product Management, what would you say are good first steps to take to get into the field?
 I have applied to roles before and have been turned down not for lack of passion, but for lack of experience.
 Do you know of companies that hire entry-level PMs?
 Is that even a thing?

 Great question!!
 You will get through, don’t give up.
 I’d recommend honing down on the following skills: data analysis, SQL, and customer interviews or user research.
 Also, just think about a problem you want to solve, small or big, and begin sketching a mockup yourself.
-Ask around to see if there are any startups who need help and learn from the ground up.
+Ask around to see if there are any startups that need help and learn from the ground up.
 There is no traditional path to becoming a PM.
 You can reframe your experience to speak towards being true to the customer while solving a business problem.

 How do you show that you can do the work during an interview?
 Is there a task I can do that will leave a mark of surprise?